alexchiri/alexchiri.com-source/content/now/index.markdown

 What am I thinking or doing now:

-* Experimenting with making videos about random stuff on [https://learn.alexchiri.com](https://learn.alexchiri.com) and on my [YouTube channel](https://www.youtube.com/channel/UCSN2REk1FAr88cw0pO291hw).
-* DevOps and Continuous Delivery consultant at [Eficode Praqma](https://www.praqma.com).
-* Learning more and more about organizing thoughts using [RoamResearch](https://roamresearch.com/) in the [#roamcult](https://twitter.com/search?q=%23roamcult)
+* Learning how to be a full-time dad for my daughter or also known as junior [DadOps](https://dadops.xyz)
 * Chopping wood and carrying water every day and thinking about personal growth and what is the meaning of it all?
 * Constantly thinking about how to improve working environments and help people be happier at work.
 * Trying, failing, learning, improving and repeat.

+On pause until the end of 2021:
+* DevOps and Continuous Delivery consultant at [Eficode Praqma](https://www.praqma.com).